Looking for where to stay in Singapore? A 4-stay hotel, Park Hotel Alexandra is one of the best hotels outside the hustle and bustle of the city.

 Buffet Price (Adult/Child): SGD42/21 Lunch, SGD58/29 Weekday Dinner, SGD62/31 Weekend Dinner

-During my stay at Park Hotel Alexandra, I definitely wanted to check out The Carvery, Singapore’s first dedicated carvery serving premium meats and it’s all-you-can eat!
+During my stay at Park Hotel Alexandra, I definitely wanted to check out The Carvery, one of the best restaurants in Singapore and Singapore’s first dedicated carvery serving premium meats and it’s all-you-can eat!

 As a bonus, hotel guests get 20% off their meal at The Carvery.
 Though they have a la carte menu, I highly recommend doing the all-you-can-eat instead as the a la carte menu is has a small variety.